The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Mehdi Azabou and Max Dabagia for feedback on the work at various stages and many helpful discussions.
-We gratefully acknowledge the generous support of the NSF through Awards IIS-2212182 and IIS-2039741 and a Graduate Research Fellowship (DGE-2039655).
-We also gratefully acknowledge the NIH through Award 1R01EB029852-01, and the Canadian Institute for Advanced Research (CIFAR).
+This work was funded through NSF IIS-2212182, NSF IIS-2039741, a NSF Graduate Research Fellowship (DGE-2039655), NIH 1R01EB029852, and the support from the Canadian Institute for Advanced Research (CIFAR) through the Global Scholars Program (ELD).

-\section{Appendix}
+\section{\ul{Appendix}}